moustafa186/bikeSharing/README.md

 # Bike Sharing Platform
-Smart contract for bike sharing platform.
+DApp for bike sharing platform.

 ## The smart contract has the following functions and events: